Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 Activity Responsibility Steps

-A. Storing Protected or Restricted data Data Steward
+A. Storing Protected data Data Steward

-1. Use of on-premise storage for any data classified as Protected or Restricted – Refer Section 3: Data Classification and Usage – may only be done by way of a University sanctioned business information system.
+1. Use of on-premise storage for any data classified as Protected or Restricted – Refer Section 3: Data Classification and Usage – may only be done by way of a University sanctioned information system.
 NOTE: On-premise can be used to store data of any type, but the preference will be to store public data in University sanctioned cloud storage services – refer Action 4.5.1 Determining data storage compliance requirements

 3. Save with suitable data classification tags